 The distinguished American poet Donald Justice is recognized as one of the finest poets of the late twentieth century.
 The recipient of the Pulitzer Prize, Bollingen Prize, and numerous honors for his verse, Justice was a masterful and exacting craftsman, traits that define the prize named in his honor.
 The prize is made possible through the generosity of the Iris N. Spencer Poetry Award.
 The Justice Prize welcomes unpublished, original book-length collections of poems that pay attention to form for consideration in the competition.
-The winner of the competition will receive $1,500 and have their manuscript published.
-For the 2021 competition, submissions must be postmarked or emailed no later than November 15, 2021.
+The winner of the competition will receive $1,500, and have their manuscript published by Autumn House Press.
+Patricia Smith will serve as the judge for the 2024 Donald Justice Poetry Prize.

 - The annual competition is open to all American poets regardless of whether they have previously published a book-length collection.

-The winner will receive their prize and give a public reading at the annual West Chester University Poetry Festival in April 2021 and will be published by AHP in March 2022.
+The winner will receive their prize and give a public reading at the annual West Chester University Poetry Festival in June 2024.